space-wizards/website-content/content/about/nightlies/_index.md

 ## The Launcher

-The easiest way to get SS14 right now is to download the [Launcher](https://github.com/space-wizards/SS14.Launcher/releases/tag/v0.1.0) for your platform and run it.
-It's `SS14.Launcher.exe` on Windows and `SS14.Launcher` on Linux (both native binaries you can run directly). macOS is untested and probably broken and you'd need to launch it from a terminal too.
+The easiest way to get SS14 right now is to download the [Launcher](https://github.com/space-wizards/SS14.Launcher/releases/tag/v0.1.2) for your platform and run it.
+Run `SS14.Launcher.exe` on Windows and run `SS14.Launcher` on Linux and macOS. macOS is untested and probably broken and you'd need to launch it from a terminal too.
 For **Linux and macOS** you will also need to have **[Mono](https://www.mono-project.com/) installed** on your system.

 The launcher will automatically download and update the main client.
 From there you can connect to our public server with the convenient button in the main menu.